astrophpeter/astrophpeter.github.io/_posts/2017-10-10-week-one-at-the-ioa.markdown

 and what science I get done.
 Hopefully this blog should be to accessible to anybody interested enough.

-OK, down to busisness.
+OK, down to business.
 So it has been the welcome / induction week at Cambridge, both at my college (Darwin) and the IOA.
 This means I've attended loads of events from night punting on the river cam to formal welcome dinners and drinks - all of it has been pretty fun.
 I've also had the chance to meet lots of interesting people